 Tight on cash?
 You don’t need to spend a ton to keep your magical cabinet well-stocked.
 Everything on the list below can typically be found at the dollar store.

 1. Herbs and Spices.

-The spice section is great for picking up herbs and spices that can be used in sachets, incense blends, and mojo bags.
+The spice section is great for picking up herbs and spices that can be used in sachets, incense blends, and spell bags.
 I’ve found:

 2. Sea Salt.

 Sometimes it’s coarse, and sometimes it’s finely ground.
 Either way, there is usually some kind of bulk salt available for circle-casting and whatnot.